reigner-yrastorza/cassandra_cookbook/README.md

 # NOTE:
-# This is a forked from Target's cassandra cookbook, my changes can be seen from CHANGELOG.md
+# This is a forked from Target's cassandra cookbook, see CHANGELOG.md

 Summary of my changes:
-- Setup a cluster and is chef environment aware
+- This cookbook install and configure Datastax Enterprise cluster and is chef environment aware
 - Nodes will be automatically added to the cluster if they belong to the same chef environment